APACTestDrive/CloudNative_AppDev/300-APIFIRSTlab.md

 ![](images/header08.png)

-API Blueprint is built to encourage dialogue and collaboration between project stakeholders, developers and customers at any point in the API lifecycle.
+API Blueprint is used to encourage dialogue and collaboration between project stakeholders, developers and customers at any point in the API lifecycle.
 At the same time, the API Blueprint tools provide the support to achieve the goals be it API development, governance or delivery.

 ### About This Exercise

 In this exercise, we will:
-- Use Apiary to write our API
+- Use Apiary to write our Reward Service API called **loyalty**.
-- Use the out of the box Apiary features to provide API mock for client application developer to start a spin
+- Use the out of the box Apiary features to provide an API Mock for client application developer to test their client against an API Mock server.

 For more detail information of apiary, please visit https://apiary.io